Ha-L0/Ha-L0.github.io/_posts/2022-01-31-[H4]-Proving-Grounds-Practice-bratarina.md

 # exploitation

-`OpenSMTPD` looks like it is worth a look.
+`OpenSMTPD` looks like it is worth an investigation.

 ## search for an exploit
 ```bash